-From Margaret on September 24th, 2010 in General Remodel
+From Dean Dowd on September 24, 2010 in General Remodel

 Delicious frozen cookie dough isn’t the only sweet thing that Otis Spunkmeyer founder Kenneth Rawlings is offering to the world.
 His Tudor-style home in Northern California, designed by architect Albert Farr and built by Piedmont architect Axel Cederborg in 1931, showed for the first time to 160 people in last week’s inaugural open house.